 They have amazing pumpkin decorating kits with all kinds of different supplies to decorate pumpkins with even the littlest kids.
-Check them out.
+Google that or check Amazon.

 And by the way, you can make your own pumpkin decorating kit using playdough.
 Check out how here.
 Playdough jack o lantern with pop in features

 A pumpkin decorating contest can be a good idea to do with families, but remember at preschool and toddler ages as you have in home daycare, it might be hard for the kids to understand the competition side of it.
 I have had some contests for my parents, but I don’t involve the kids as much.